A Mistranslated Metaphor

 “For if God did not spare the angels when they sinned, but cast them into Hell…” 2 Peter 2:4

-The Greek word translated into English as Hell is Tartarus, an Egyptian word borrowed by the Greeks, also referred to as the darkest, deepest abyss or bottomless pit.
+The Greek word translated into English as Hell is Tartarus.
+An Egyptian word borrowed by the Greeks, also referred to as the darkest, deepest or bottomless pit.
 Below are two other references of a Dark Abyss or Grave.